DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Tip #4: Spill your guts onto the page!

-As writers, it’s important for us to be bold in our writing – the highest aspirations of drama demand that we hold a mirror to society in an attempt to show the world as it is.
+As writers, we need to be bold in our writing – the highest aspirations of drama demand that we hold a mirror to society to show the world as it is.

 Tip #5: Divorce yourself from your ego.